Selective Mutism In the School

 Do you know a child or student who doesn’t speak or barely whispers in the classroom?
 This child could be suffering from Selective Mutism.

-Join Dr. Elisa Shipon-Blum, world-renowned Selective Mutism expert who pioneered the evidence-based Social Communication Anxiety Treatment® (S-CAT®), and fellow presenters Jenna Blum, PsyD and Jennifer Brittingham, LPC, for a live, virtual conference exploring Selective Mutism assessments and interventions in the school setting.
+Join Dr. Elisa Shipon-Blum, world-renowned Selective Mutism expert who pioneered the evidence-based Social Communication Anxiety Treatment® (S-CAT®), and fellow presenters Dr. Jenna Blum and Jennifer Brittingham, LPC, for a self-paced course exploring Selective Mutism assessments and interventions in the school setting.

 Meet Our Experts